Bijnagte/spock-genesis/README.md

 * better error handling for POJO construction
 * isFinite method to determine if generator will terminate

+### 0.5.0
+* switch to Iterable from Iterator
+* improve performance of long generation using min and/or max

 Building Spock Genesis
 --------------
 The only prerequisite is that you have JDK 7 or higher installed.